Overview

 If you have integrated an Amazon Unified Account in Sellercloud, there are some further considerations needed for tracking FBA Inventory.
 In order to receive accurate data for quantities across international marketplaces, you will need to enable Enable Single North America FBA Marketplaces Inventory Report or Enable Single Europe FBA Marketplaces Inventory Report Client Setting.
 This way, Sellercloud will have access to Amazon’s FBA Multi-Country Inventory Report and be able to update FBA inventory accordingly across your listings.

 Inventory will not update based on regular inventory movement, as with the FBA Orders Report or Shipping via FBA, and there will be no regular inventory movement history for FBA orders.
-This is to avoid duplication to adjustments in inventory levels.
+This is to avoid duplication of adjustments in inventory levels.

 However, on the Inventory Movement page, you can click the FBA Movement tab to see FBA order movement history.
 Inventory is added to FBA by creating and shipping FBA inbound shipments.
 Amazon receives the shipment, counts the inventory, and enters it into its FBA Inventory reports.